MikeJCJ/Foreign_Vocab_Web_Scraper/README.txt

 TODO:
-    - Take vocab list output and create macro that will create another excel with the words translated using the Excel extension.
+    - Automate filling text_translator with top 1000 words
     - Convert this vocab list into 10x100 word decks that can be inserted into the flashcard app.
     - Plan how this will integrate with the flashcard app